ethnt/v1.ethnt.me/README.md

 This is the [Siteleaf](http://siteleaf.com) theme for my website.
 You can use it if you like.
 A lot of the structural stuff (like the `Rakefile` and structure) are taken from [destroytoday/destroytoday.com](https://github.com/destroytoday/destroytoday.com).

-## To-Do

-- Pagination in blogs
-- Fix Symbolset webfonts (broken when I added them to `.gitignore`)
-- Make it responsive

 ## Usage

 First, you need a copy of this repository.
 Then, install the dependencies.